Suraj-Yathinatti/Demand-Forecasting-Python/README.md

 - https://facebook.github.io/prophet/

-**Note:** Do not forget they are just quick and basic predictions so we can improve these models with tuning and according to the availability of the dataset and business requirements.
+**Note:** Do not forget they are just quick and basic predictions so we can improve these models with tuning and according to availability of the dataset and business requirements.

 Cheers :+1: